-To bring it to life, our Engagement Department recruited 35 inter-generational dancers from a range of backgrounds to work alongside professional performers, Chihiro Kawasaki and Matthew Hawkins, giving them the opportunity to experience life on a professional film set, and to be involved in a ground-breaking dance for the camera project.
+To bring it to life, our Engagement Department recruited 35 inter-generational participants from a range of dance backgrounds to work alongside professional performers, Chihiro Kawasaki and Matthew Hawkins, giving them the opportunity to experience life on a professional film set, and to be involved in a ground-breaking dance for the camera project.

 I have loved every minute of being part of this project.
 I have learnt invaluable skills and formed friendships with people of all ages.CAST MEMBER